Fossil Fuel Industry Exposed In “Greedy Lying Bastards”

 journey, a tale of devastating consequences.
 By interweaving the stories of the victims of the Gulf oil

-spill and the global climate crisis with a look at the practices of fossil fuel companies and the climate change deniers they support, he lays bare the industry’s deliberate pattern of irresponsibility.
+spill and the global climate crisis with a look at the practices of fossil fuel companies and the deniers they support, he lays bare the industry’s deliberate pattern of irresponsibility.
 And, while oil companies worldwide exert undue influence over policies that will protect their revenues, those who speak out against the industry’s reckless practices risk their livelihoods, imprisonment, and in some instances, their lives.

 The 2010 tragedy of the Deepwater Horizon that cost 11 men their lives, is but one byproduct of the